raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

     });

-`LocationCollection` has a dependency on the class `Location`.
+`LocationCollection` has a *dependency* on the class `Location`.
 If we place `LocationCollection` in `location_collection.js`, Faux will load it when sorting out the `controller.location(...)` method, but Faux does not guarantee the load order.
-Therefore, it might try to load `location_collection.js` before `location.js` and fail to resolve the class `Location` properly.
+Therefore, it might try to load `location_collection.js` before the class `Location` has been resolved and fail to define `LocationCollection` properly.

 Now let's be specific about the word "dependency."
 There are two forms that matter to Faux.
 First, there are _define-time dependencies_.
 This is code that is run when you define your methods.
 The dependency between `LocationCollection` and `Location` is a define-time dependency, because `Location` will be resolved when the `LocationCollection` class is created.
 There are also _run-time dependencies_.
 Consider this code from `controller.js`:

     controller